BitBangersCode/NodeBB-Wiki/Upgrading-NodeBB.md

 Navigate to your NodeBB: `$ cd /path/to/nodebb/instance`.

-If you are upgrading from a lower branch to a higher branch, switch branches as necessary. ***Make sure you are comletely up-to-date on your current branch!***.
+If you are upgrading from a lower branch to a higher branch, switch branches as necessary. ***Make sure you are completely up-to-date on your current branch!***.
 For example, if upgrading from `v0.1.4` to `v0.2.0`:

     $ git checkout v0.2.x